-File a Report of Sexual Harassment or Sexual Violence
+File a Report of Harassment, Discrimination, Sexual Violence or other Prohibited Conduct

-If you have experienced, witnessed or been informed of an incident of sexual harassment, sexual violence (sexual assault, relationship violence and stalking), retaliation and other prohibited behavior (together, "Prohibited Conduct") as defined by the UC Sexual Violence and Sexual Harassment Policy, please use the reporting option below.
-You may also visit, telephone, mail or email the Office of Title IX, Equal Opportunity and Affirmative Action.
-This reporting portal may also be used to report other types of discrimination, harassment, or discriminatory retaliation.
-To learn more about how UCR prevents and responds to discrimination and harassment, please visit our EO website.
+If you have experienced, witnessed or been informed of an incident of sexual harassment, sexual violence (sexual assault, relationship violence and stalking), retaliation or other conduct prohibited by the UC Sexual Violence and Sexual Harassment Policy, please file a report with us using the online reporting portal.

 For questions about accessibility or to request an accommodation, please contact us at (951) 827-7070 or firstname.lastname@example.org.